Including liver cleansing low fodmap vegetables in the elimination phase is essential for anyone on a low-fodmap diet

-But if a sluggish gallbladder and poor bile flow are one of the underlying causes of your SIBO symptoms, a high-fat diet is not exactly beneficial either.
+But if a fatty liver, a sluggish gallbladder, and poor bile flow are one of the underlying causes of your SIBO symptoms, a high-fat diet is not exactly beneficial either.

 Fats will place an extra burden on the gallbladder and liver, which need liver-cleansing vegetables to function optimally.
 The increased intake of pro-inflammatory saturated fats can also be problematic if inflammation is present alongside SIBO.

-This liver cleansing low fodmap vegetable list will help provide the liver and body with antioxidants, vitamins, minerals, and healthy carbohydrates without causing the excessive bloating and IBS symptoms associated with high fodmap vegetables such as onion, garlic, and asparagus.
+This liver cleansing low fodmap vegetable list will help provide the liver and body with antioxidants, vitamins, minerals, and healthy carbohydrates without causing excessive bloating.
+IBS symptoms are often associated with high-fodmap vegetables such as onion, garlic, and asparagus.